 The Golan Heights are a green rocky plateau located to the east of the Sea of Galilee in the far north of Israel.
-About 40 miles from north to south, and an average of 12 mils from east to west, it is a relatively small region.
+About 40 miles from north to south, and an average of 12 miles from east to west, it is a relatively small region.
 Despite its size, the Golan Heights is very important, supplying Israel with over one third of its water, and, historically as the site of many important battles.

 The Golan Heights contains some of Israel’s most beautiful spots, shaped by the rugged and in places lunar landscape.
 Its great resource – water has created green landscapes, and some beautiful water-features.
 The Saar Falls are arguably Israel’s most spectacular waterfalls, competing for the honor with the Banias Waterfall, the most iconic and largest waterfall in Israel set within the Banias Nature Reserve, with a great selection of hikes as well as some important history.

-Mount Bental offers literally breathtaking views across both Israel’s Galilee and the flat plains of Syria.
+Mount Bental offers breathtaking views across both Israel’s Galilee and the flat plains of Syria.
 A cafe here called Koffee Anan is a clever pun – it means Coffee in the Clouds in Hebrew, and is the name of the past head of the UN – you’ll see the significance of this if you visit.